What is IBS?

 - Breath test for Bacteria: Bacterial overgrowth is more common in people who have diabetes or who have had bowel related surgery or any other disease that slows digestion.

 - Endoscopy: A long and flexible tube is inserted in the throat and into the tube connecting your mouth and stomach.
 The upper digestive tract will get tested by a doctor and obtains a tissue sample from the small intestine and a fluid to look for overgrowth of bacteria.

 At SIICP, our expert colo-rectal specialists can help you get rid of IBS without pain.
-Consult our doctor today.
+Consult our Best IBS Treatment doctors today.